kp949/Module-14-final-project-calculator-reports/README.md

-# Module 14 Calculation BREAD Project
+# Module 14 final project calculator reports

 This is my Module 14 FastAPI project.
 It adds complete BREAD functionality for calculations: Browse, Read, Edit, Add, and Delete.
 Calculations are connected to the logged-in user through JWT authentication.